Metro 2033 is now free on Steam; other games from the series get huge discounts

 Metro 2033 from 4A Games, published by THQ, was released in 2010.
 And now the game is available for free on Steam for this weekend.
 Besides this, the other games in the series are also available for discounts.

-Metro 2033 Redux available for a discount of 80 per cent, while Metro: Last Light Redux is available for 80 per cent off, and the trilogy's finale Metro Exodus gets a 66 per cent discount.
-If users want to get the series as part of a bundle, they can get it at a price of Rs 753, which includes all four games.
+Metro 2033 Redux available for a discount of 80 per cent, while Metro: Last Light Redux is available for 80% off, and the trilogy's finale Metro Exodus gets a 66% discount.
+If users want to get the series as part of a bundle, they can get it at a reduced price as well, which includes all four games.

 - Best free games 2021: the top free games to download on PC